jina-ai/jina/docs/chapters/101/README.md

 </p>

 There’s no better way to test-drive Jina technology than by diving in and playing with it.
 We provide pre-trained Docker images and [jinabox.js](https://github.com/jina-ai/jinabox.js/), an easy-to-use front-end for searching text, images, audio, or video.
 There’s no product search example (yet), but you *can* search for more light-hearted things like lines from South Park or your favorite Pokémon.

+## Next Steps

+Move on to [Jina 102](../102) to find out more about the nuts and bolts of the Jina family, including Documents, Chunks, Executors, Peas, and more!